Esmail-ibraheem/microToken/README.md

 # tiktoken
-building the byte-pair encoding tokenizer algorithm with interactive interface using gradio in just  `~200 lines of code`.
+Building the Byte-Pair Encoding tokenizer algorithm with an interactive interface using Gradio in just ~200 lines of code.

 ### usage:
 **download the repo**